Xunnamius/projector-pipeline/README.md

 It is usually not necessary to invoke this component action manually in workflows that invoke other component actions; this is because the other actions invoke this action internally.
-However, it _is_ necessary to invoke this action manually when you expect to trigger a workflow that invokes the `metadata-download` component action.

 When invoked internally by another component action, any options passed to the invoking action will also be recognized by this action, even if the invoking action doesn't recognize any options by itself.

 **[`metadata-download`][32]**\
 [_Unprivileged_][3].
 Functionally equivalent to `metadata-collect`, except the metadata